-Placencia in Belize has been my home now for almost 2 months and I have loved exploring and learning about the food and culture.
+My pick of the best restaurants in Placencia, Belize!
+Placencia has been my home now for almost 2 months and I have loved living here as a digital nomad, exploring and learning about the food and culture.
 A narrow peninsula 16 miles long, it is bordered by a lagoon on one side and the crystal clear waters of the Caribbean on the other.
 Uninhabited for many years due to no water supply, it is now dotted with beautiful hotels and its own teeny airport and a village at the far end.

 I flew in from Belize City on Tropic Air who run regular shuttle flights up and down the coast and to some of the islands, and it was an incredible way to arrive.
 It's a 30-minute plane ride or a 3-hour drive...and I know how I'd rather spend my time!

-Since being here I have been trying to cook some traditional Belizean food myself (check some out here) but have also ventured out to the restaurants nearby and wanted to do a round-up post of my top restaurants in Placencia.
-I will update this post as and when I find more treasures, and always feel free to message me if you want any other details or recommendations.
+Since being here I have been trying to cook some traditional Belizean food myself (like this Belizean stewed chicken) but have also ventured out to the restaurants nearby and wanted to do a round-up post of my top restaurants in Placencia.
+I will update this post as and when I find more treasures, and always feel free to comment below or DM me on Instagram if you want any other details or recommendations.

-NB The general vibe for eating out in Placencia is very laid back and casual, and the only thing I would say is an essential 'must wear' is insect repellent if you are going to be outside anywhere near dusk!
+The general style and vibe for eating out at restaurants in Placencia is very laid back and casual, and the only thing I would say is an essential 'must wear' is insect repellent if you are going to be outside anywhere near dusk!
+Restaurants often have a sandy floor so high heels are tricky, a wedge is best if you do want a bit of a lift.
+Everywhere accepts credit cards, but you can also pay in either Belizean or US dollars.

 1. Umaya Resort